-The Company has established a remuneration committee on 11 December 2017 with written terms of reference in compliance with Code B.1 of the Corporate Governance Code as set out in Appendix 14 to the Listing Rules.
-The primary functions of our remuneration committee are to make recommendations to our Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group and review performance based remuneration.
+The Company has established a remuneration committee on 11 December 2017 with written terms of reference in compliance with Code E.1 of the Corporate Governance Code as set out in Appendix 14 to the Listing Rules.
+The primary functions of our remuneration committee are to make recommendations to our Board on the overall remuneration policy and structure relating to all Directors and senior management of the Group, review performance based remuneration and review and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules.